louissxu/tictactoe/README.md

 ### Optimisations
 Naive minimax is a slow algorithm.
 To get a result requires a full tree search of every possible move.
 To calculate a starting move requires ~550k calls to the minimax function.

-Alpha-beta pruning was added to the search strategy to decrease the number of unfruitful nodes that are searched.
+Alpha-beta pruning can be added to the search strategy to decrease the number of unfruitful nodes that are searched.
 When a node is known to be less optimal than an adjacent, already searched node, it is discarded without being explored fully.
 With this optimisation the number of minimax calls to find a starting move is reduced to ~27k.

 Memoisation is another possible optimisation.
 By keeping a cache of calls that have been made, identical recursive calls can be avoided by returning the stored value rather than performing a repeat search of that subtree.
 This reduces the number of minimax calls to ~16k.
 However, this is at a cost of a cache that contains ~4.5k entries.